OWASP/Software-Component-Verification-Standard/en/0x91-Appendix-B_References.md

 # Appendix B: References

-The following OWASP projects are most likely to be useful to users/adopters of this standard:
+The following resources may be useful to users and adopters of this standard:

 ## OWASP Projects